magicDogg/Self_Supervised_MRI_Reconstruction/README.md

 3) Original Self-supervised Method using Contrastive Loss & Data Augmentation Method

-All of the training methods utilize fastMRI dataset
+All of the supporting methods are trained utilizing fastMRI dataset